Can You Use Granite as a Pizza Stone?

 Unicook Large Pizza Stone 20 Inch, Rectangular Baking Stone 20" x 13.5", Heavy Duty Cordierite Bread Stone for Oven Grill, Thermal Shock Resistant, Ideal for Baking Different Sizes of Pizzas or Bread

-Ritual Life Pizza Stone for Oven Set - 15 inch Pizza Stone for Grill - 5PCS Pizza Making Kit - Pizza Oven Stone - Pizza Baking Stones for Oven, Baking Stone for Bread - Pizza Oven Accessories
+Pizza Stone for Oven Set - 15 inch Pizza Stone for Grill - 5PCS Pizza Making Accessories - Large Pizza Oven Stones - Baking Stone for Bread and Pizza, Baking Stones for Oven

 16" Pizza Stone for Oven & Grill with Handles - Natural Cordierite Baking Stone Set with SS Rack & Plastic Scraper (1500 °F Resistant, Round, Large)